T-NOVA/cyclops/docker-files/cyclops-aio/README.md

 dbName=rc_service
 eventsDbName=event
 ```
-Change the ```AccountingServiceUrl``` value to the location (IP) where the TNova Accounting service is located.
+Change the ```AccountingServiceUrl``` value to the correct location (IP:PORT) where the TNova Accounting service is located.
+If the ```AccountingService``` is deployed at port 80, the port can be left out.
 Rest of the values you can leave unchanged.

 ## billing micro-service configuration file
 ```